mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > to limit the impact of an Authentication Service compromise.

-We note, again, that the Authentication Service may not be a centralized syste, and could be realized by many mechanisms such as establishing prior one-to-one deniable channels, gossiping, or using trust on first use (TOFU) for credentials used by the MLS Protocol.
+We note, again, that the Authentication Service may not be a centralized system and could be realized by many mechanisms such as establishing prior one-to-one deniable channels, gossiping, or using trust on first use (TOFU) for credentials used by the MLS protocol.

 Another important consideration is the ease of redistributing new keys on client compromise, which helps recovering security faster in various cases.